Who are you? What are You? … Ever been asked these questions?

 Does your unique identity empower you?
 It should!

-You are such a beautiful mix of so many things and people are so curios to know about your ethnic mix.
+You are such a beautiful mix of so many things and people are so curious to know about your ethnic mix.
 It has been a journey to become so proud of your special mix.
 But, here you are and the hardship that you have faced along the way has made you strong and confident.

 I know what the journey of a mixed race person can feel like.
 I am one.
 Sometimes, we forget how strong uncomfortable questions and situations have made us.
 Day to day life can beat you up and leave you feeling less than amazing.